kanru-wang/notes/tabular_data_train_val_split.md

                 ```&&&``````
                 &&&`````````

         - May also add "purging", which is useful when it is very important to eliminate data leakage.
-It is done to both ends of the testing period.
+It is done by creating a gap at both ends of the valuation period.
 See: https://www.youtube.com/watch?v=hDQssGntmFA

                 ` stands for training period
                 & stands for validation period